Social Icons

 Directed by Alex Proyas

-The movie plot is about John Murdoch (Rufus Sewell), who woke up in a bath tub with no idea of who he is (amnesia) but to make it worse he finds a dead girl in his room, then he finds himself on the run from the police as he is being sort for, for murder.
+The movie follows John Murdoch (Rufus Sewell), who wakes up in a bathtub with no memory of who he is.
+To make matters worse, he finds a dead girl in his room.
+Soon, he realizes he’s being hunted by the police, who suspect him of murder.

-The writing of the movie was done by Proyas, Lem Dobbs and David S. Goyer, Goyer who wrote the sequel to Proyas 1994 cult movie The Crow.
-Proyas initially wrote the movie to focus on the detective Frank Bumstead (William Hurt), but as the movie script was being developed the main plot changed from the detective to the man being chased by the detective, John Murdoch.
+The screenplay was written by Proyas, Lem Dobbs, and David S. Goyer—Goyer also wrote the sequel to The Crow.
+Originally, Proyas intended the story to center on Detective Frank Bumstead (William Hurt), but as the script developed, the focus shifted to the man being chased—John Murdoch.

-Dark City was filmed entirely on set, with no location used, with Proyas using the same production designer from his previous film The Crow.
-This entirely built set showcases excellent cinematography, as we travel between what we know as city and the lair of the Strangers.
+Dark City was filmed entirely on set, with no real locations used.
+Proyas even brought back the same production designer from The Crow.
+This fully built set helps showcase the film’s excellent cinematography, moving seamlessly between the familiar cityscape and the eerie lair of the Strangers.

 0 comments: